Custom Attributes in Entra ID -- Use Cases

 Azure B2C Y Y N N N

-External ID Custom User Attributes N Y N N N
+External ID Custom User Attributes N Y (Exclusive) N N N

-Conditional Access Filter on Devices Y N N N N
+Conditional Access Filter on Devices Y (Exclusive) N N N N

 Conditional Access Filter on Users and Groups (via Dynamic Group Membership) Y Y N N N